Part of the Communicable Disease Control Manual

 - Other control measures

 The incidence of mumps in New Zealand has been stable in recent years.
-Mumps epidemics in New Zealand occurred in 1989 and 1994 while the most recent began at the end of 2016 (mainly in Auckland region).
+Mumps epidemics in New Zealand occurred in 1989 and 1994 while the most recent began in 2016 (mainly in Auckland region).
 Before the introduction of the measles–mumps–rubella (MMR) vaccine in 1990, mumps epidemics occurred every 3–5 years.

 Detailed epidemiological information is available on the Institute of Environmental Science and Research (ESR) surveillance website in the annual notifiable disease reports.